-Title of the course: Chemistry I. NEPTUN-code: RMXCA1KBNE Weekly teaching hours: l+cw+lb 2+0+2 Credit: 5 Exam type: e Course leader: Position: Required preliminary knowledge: Tamásné Nyitrai Cecília college professor Dr
+Title of the course: NEPTUN-code: Weekly teaching Credit: 5 Chemistry I. RMXCA1KBNE hours: l+cw+lb Exam type: e 2+0+2 Course leader: Position: Required preliminary knowledge: Cecilia Nyitrai-Tamás, Dr. college professor

 The goal of the subject is to acquire the essential knowledge of the structure, properties and transformations of chemical substances.
 The subject discusses the characteristics and reactions of the substances through the formation of unique atomic and molecular structures through chemical bonds and interactions to the characterization of homogeneous and heterogeneous sets.
 It also describes the grouping, production and most important applications of elements and inorganic compounds with students.
 In practice, students practice solving the most important computational tasks in the field of inorganic chemistry (writing and sorting reaction equations based on oxidation numbers, stoichiometry, concentration of solutions concentration, conversion of concentration units, gas laws).